 EXISTING PROPOSED

 Zone E-I-A E-I-A

-Uses Mixed Use Development: Single-family
+Uses Vacant Mixed Use Development: Single-family

-Vacant detached and attached homes;
+detached and attached homes;

 commercial and institutional uses.

 Acreage 381.52 381.52

 Lots 0 463

 Parcels 2 86

 Square-footage:

 Retail Commercial 0 300,000

 Employment Space 0 700,000

 School 0 25,000

 Hotel Rooms 0 300

 Total Dwelling Units: 0 1,294

 Detached 0 170

 Attached 0 272

 Multifamily Rental 0 600

 Condominium 0 112

 High Rise 0 120

 Live-Work 0 20

-2. Environmental-The Environmental Planning Section has reviewed the above referenced Preliminary Plan of Subdivision and Type I Tree Conservation Plans date stamped as received by the Environmental Planning Section on July 19, 2004 and the revised Geotechnical Report date stamped as received by the Environmental Planning Section on September 22, 2004.
-The plans as submitted have been found to address the environmental constraints of this site and the requirements of the Prince George's County Woodland Conservation Ordinance.
-Therefore, the Environmental Planning Section recommends approval of Preliminary Plan of Subdivision 4-04035 and Type I Tree Conservation Plan TCPI/48/02-01 subject to conditions.
+2. Environmental-The Environmental Planning Section has reviewed the above-referenced Preliminary Plan of Subdivision, application date stamped as accepted for processing on July 19, 2004 and date stamped as received by the Environmental Planning Section on July 19, 2004.
+The plans as submitted lack sufficient information to make all the necessary findings with respect to the approval of this application.
+Therefore, the Environmental Planning Section cannot make a recommendation for approval of Preliminary Plan of Subdivision 4-04035 or Type I Tree Conservation Plan TCPI/48/02-01.